cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 | http://example.com/Rawl_B502/úib_luchta.trig#Dóelgus     |
 | http://example.com/Rawl_B502/úib_luchta.trig#Abiél       |

-The same set of URLs have been returned, but merely as a list which cannot be further visualised or queried.
+The same set of URLs has been returned, but merely as a list which cannot be further visualised or queried.

 Continuing with the graph visualsation created above, one can explore